kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 Your databricks host must include the protocol (`https://`).
 ```

-### Create a virtual environment and install Kedro and dbx
+### Install Kedro and dbx in a new virtual environment

 In your local development environment, create a virtual environment for this tutorial using Conda: